dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text/intro.md

 The problem sets will be uploaded here as the course progresses.
 Submission and grading will be through the course [Canvas Page](https://canvas.mit.edu/courses/20238).

+## Course Materials

+Course materials can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1PLPXFHaRfZv0kEO8l_J4AB7U0dIZcLFk?usp=share_link).
+There you will find archived content from last years course (also joint with UC Davis), as well as content for this ongoing course (lecture notes, videos, etc).

 ## Course Credit

 This course will be for credit as P/D/F.  A passing grade will be determined from course participation and problem sets.
 A passing student should show sufficient engagement with the material.